voidl00p/markupdown/README.md

 markupdown is a dead-simple static site generator.
 Here's how it works:

-1. Crawl a directory structure and copy all markdown files to a staging directory.
+1. Copies source markdown files into a staging directory.
-2. Run transformations on the staged markdown files and their frontmatter metadata.
+2. Runs transformations on the files in the staging directory.
-3. Render the metadata and markdown content using [liquid](https://shopify.github.io/liquid/) templates.
+3. Renders the files using [liquid](https://shopify.github.io/liquid/) templates.

 That's it.
 Stupid simple.